Locations:

 What is Fuchs’ dystrophy?

-Fuchs’ dystrophy (pronounced “fyooksdi-struh-fee”) is a disease that usually affects the corneas of both eyes.
-The cornea is clear, tough, protective tissue that covers the white part of your eye.
-Other names for this corneal disease are Fuchs’ corneal dystrophy and Fuchs’ endothelial corneal dystrophy.
+Fuchs’ dystrophy (pronounced “fyooks di-struh-fee”) is a disease that usually affects the corneas of both eyes.
+Your cornea is the clear, tough, protective tissue that covers the white part of your eye.
+Other names for this corneal dystrophy are Fuchs’ corneal dystrophy and Fuchs’ endothelial corneal dystrophy.

-In Fuchs’ dystrophy, your corneal endothelium (the innermost layer of the cornea) gradually stops working as cells die.
-When it’s healthy, the endothelium acts like a pump to remove fluid from your cornea so it stays clear.
+In Fuchs’ dystrophy, your corneal endothelium (the innermost layer of your cornea) gradually stops working as cells die.
+When it’s healthy, your endothelium acts like a pump to remove fluid from your cornea so it stays clear.

 As your endothelium cells stop working, your cornea may swell, which can cause blurred vision or a haze over your eye.
-Small blisters on the surface of the cornea may appear, causing pain and irritation.
+Small blisters may appear on the surface of your cornea, causing pain and irritation.

 Some people with Fuchs’ dystrophy have blurred vision in the morning that gradually clears up during the day.
 As the disease worsens, swelling becomes more consistent, and vision may be blurry at all times.